Portal

 In the beginning of the episode, a girl comes into Max’s apartment and is shot by a sniper.
 Before Sid arrives, Max takes her up to his room and lays her on the bed in such a way that her knees are bent and her feet are touching the floor.

-A while later, after Sid has arrived, I believe Max’s shoephone rings.
-Max runs up the stairs and Sid, thinking his friend is a crackpot, runs after him.
 Max tries to hide the girl by (and this is really weird) kind of kneeling across her and propping a pillow across her legs.
 At this point Sid enters the room and finds Max on the shoephone.

-What comes next is an argument over Max’s sanity or lack of it.
-During the argument, Sid pulls away the pillow that was covering the girl’s legs.
+What comes next is an argument over Max's sanity or lack of it.
+During the argument, Sid pulls away the pillow that was covering the girl's legs.
 Max is in such a position that these smooth, shapely, feminine, legs look like they belong to him.
-Then the woman he’s hiding groans and crosses her legs.
+Then the woman he's hiding then groans and crosses her legs.

 Max: I can explain this, Sid!